jhn322/better-auth-template/README.md

 - [Node.js](https://nodejs.org/) (v18 or higher)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/)
-- A MongoDB database (local or cloud)
+- A PostgreSQL database (Neon recommended)
 - A Google Cloud Console account (for Google OAuth)
 - A GitHub account (for GitHub OAuth)
 - A Brevo account (for email sending)